 The Marmot Trestles is a 3-season sleeping bag with a synthetic fill.
 The reason why this sleeping bag features on this list is because of how it doesn’t fall short in any of the critical areas despite its affordable price tag and synthetic fill.

 Now it is a known fact that the primary reason why backpackers choose down over synthetic is that it is lighter in weight and the sleeping bags pack down small.
 But the Marmot surprises by not only being a lightweight backpacking sleeping bag but its small fold also makes it a compact backpacking sleeping bag.
-Check features at REI.
+Check out additional features here.

 Furthermore, the brand prides itself in using only recycled synthetic fibres for sustainability, thus ensuring eco-friendliness and optimal insulation.